phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 [^desmond]: Eviction, pg 70, (pg 296-298)

+[^census-2011]: "Census concepts: A profile of the City of Toronto", I think StatCan has yet to release 2016 figures.
 [^lvt]: The case for land value taxes seems rather strong, in my opinon.

 <!--